jetbrains-academy/RL-Maze-solver/Theory/What is Reinforcement Learning/task.md

 Reinforcement learning is particularly well-suited to problems that include a long-term versus short-term reward trade-off.
-It has been applied successfully to various problems, including robot control, industry automation, trading and finance, natural language processing, automated medical diagnosis, gaming, news recommendation and so on.
+It has been applied successfully to various problems, including robot control, industry automation, trading and finance, natural language processing, automated medical diagnosis, gaming, news recommendation, and so on.

 <style>